Infectious diseases (medical specialty)

 Infectious diseases (ID), also known as infectiology, is a medical specialty dealing with the diagnosis and treatment of infections.
 An infectious diseases specialist's practice consists of managing nosocomial (healthcare-acquired) infections or community-acquired infections.
 An ID specialist investigates and determines the cause of a disease (bacteria, virus, parasite, fungus or prions).
-Once the cause is known, an ID specialist can then run various tests to determine the best drug to treat the disease.
+Once the cause is known, an ID specialist can run various tests to determine the most effective drug to treat the disease.
 While infectious diseases have always been around, the infectious disease specialty did not exist until the late 1900s after scientists and physicians in the 19th century paved the way with research on the sources of infectious disease and the development of vaccines.

 Scope

 Infectious diseases specialists typically serve as consultants to other physicians in cases of complex infections, and often manage patients with HIV/AIDS and other forms of immunodeficiency.
 Although many common infections are treated by physicians without formal expertise in infectious diseases, specialists may be consulted for cases where an infection is difficult to diagnose or manage.
 They may also be asked to help determine the cause of a fever of unknown origin.

 Specialists in infectious diseases can practice both in hospitals (inpatient) and clinics (outpatient).
 In hospitals, specialists in infectious diseases help ensure the timely diagnosis and treatment of acute infections by recommending the appropriate diagnostic tests to identify the source of the infection and by recommending appropriate management such as prescribing antibiotics to treat bacterial infections.
 For certain types of infections, involvement of specialists in infectious diseases may improve patient outcomes.
 In clinics, specialists in infectious diseases can provide long-term care to patients with chronic infections such as HIV/AIDS.